Zach Colman (00:00):

 So we don’t really see the rarity of it when in fact it’s really, it’s a really, really tough, goal to attain.
 And So anyway, I started in Seattle.
 Um, I left Seattle.
 I was in Cleveland and Dallas in the same year in 2015.
-Um, and, and, was really, appreciative of that opportunity in Dallas because it led to the opportunity to go to game that was Colts in 2016.
-I led the team in touchdown is that, that, that season.
+Um, and, and, was really, appreciative of that opportunity in Dallas because it led to the opportunity to go to the game that was Colts in 2016.
+I led the team in a touchdown is that that, that season.
 And, you know, I had a, had a, had a good, you know, I had a good run with the Colts, good through your run with the Colts.
 And, um, and that was the pretty much, after the 2018 season, you know, kind of battled through a couple of injuries, um, everybody’s going to go through adversity in a, in a, in an athletic career.

 Robert Turbin (08:16):

 Right. so it’s always about how you respond.
 It’s about how you’re responding to good things, too.
 We just talked about how you come back from winning the super bowl, right?
-How, how can you mentally get your mind right.
+How, how can you mentally get your mind right?
 To come back in and go and do it again?
-Pete Carroll was always great in presenting challenges.
+Pete Carroll was always great at presenting challenges.
 You know, I remember our first meeting after winning the super bowl, he says, Hey, I know you guys just won the super bowl, but can you do it again?
-And it, and it was an instant challenge.
+And, and it was an instant challenge.
 It was like, it didn’t even wait, you know, it was like, can you do it again?
 You know, it was just like, whoa.
 Okay.
 All right, well, we’re going to prove that we can do it again, you know? but yeah, man, you know, I had dealt with some injuries and things like that, which really kind of derailed, my career in years, um, six and seven, really unfortunate, but battle back and was able to return to Seattle during that 2019 season.
 And, and so far that’s been the end of it.

 Zach Colman (09:19):

 Yeah.
 So you, so yeah, it must be challenging.
 I know running backs in general right now.
 Um, I feel like there’s somewhat a commodity for the NFL to kind of push towards bringing more running backs in.
 So, um, and I feel like they’re always changing.
-You’re always changing in a, in a dynamic situation compared to other situations like a defensive end or, um, a linebacker.
+You’re always changing a, in a dynamic situation compared to other situations like a defensive end or, um, a linebacker.
 So with those challenges, with those challenges, how did you, how did you, what were some of those difficulties, with your transition, um, moving from the sport and starting your own thing after the fact?